The Republic of Somaliland can give Moscow much more than a simple logistics center if officially recognized. Writes Alexander Karpov

 Despite the current weak economic opportunities, the republic has something to offer foreign powers in exchange for recognition of independence – this is its incredibly successful geographical position in the northern part of the Horn of Africa.
 Last year, an agreement was signed between Somaliland and Ethiopia to acquire the last 19 percent stake in the port of Berbera and to build a railway to connect this Somaliland port with Ethiopian cities.
 Ethiopia and Djibouti have their political and trade missions in Hargeisa, and Kenya sent her emissary to the capital of the unrecognized republic at the beginning of the year to create an official mission.

 The Somaliland authorities themselves are also making every possible diplomatic effort to enhance their legal status in the world.
-The results were the recognition of Somaliland passports by the authorities of the UAE, Saudi Arabia, Kenya, Djibouti, Ethiopia, South Sudan, South Africa, Great Britain, France, Belgium and Turkey, as well as the opening of official representations of the republic in Dubai, Addis Ababa, Pretoria, Djibouti, Nairobi, Turin, Stockholm, Paris, London and Washington.
+The results were the recognition of Somaliland passports by the authorities of the UAE, Saudi Arabia, Westgate Mall siege in Nairobi, Kenya, in 2013.
+In recent weeks, they have carried out a spate of attacks in Kenya, Djibouti, Ethiopia, South Sudan, South Africa, Great Britain, France, Belgium and Turkey, as well as the opening of official representations of the republic in Dubai, Addis Ababa, Pretoria, Djibouti, Nairobi, Turin, Stockholm, Paris, London and Washington.

 This article was translated to English by Google Translate.
-You can read original language here
+You can read the original article here